-During part of the period measured, Outdoor Pickup service was the primary way that people checked out Library materials.
+- During part of the period measured, Outdoor Pickup service was the primary way that people checked out Library materials.
 Electronic materials circulation continued.
-Because people were not entering Library buildings, there was a decrease in circulation overall due to the fact that people were only checking out materials on hold versus browsing.
+Because people were not entering Library buildings, there was a decrease in circulation overall due to the fact that people were only checking out materials on hold versus browsing. - Demand for electronic materials continues to increase, mirroring a national trend.
+This demand was heightened during the closure as some additional users opted for electronic books.